dhjsh88/fpga-fc-accelerator/results/benchmark_summary.md

   `putty_baseline_O2.log`).
 The headline table uses the same-bitstream A/B session on the DMA-enabled build (923.22/922.83 us, `serial_logs_dma.txt`; raw capture `putty_dma_ab.log`), allowing the PIO and DMA paths to be compared under identical hardware.
-The difference between the two PIO measurements reflects different builds and does not affect the conclusions.
+The sessions used different builds, which may account for the difference between the two PIO measurements; the headline comparison avoids the issue by comparing PIO and DMA from the same bitstream and session.
 - The -O0 row in section 2 (1314.29 us) is from the baseline-bitstream
   session; HW compute is 41.5-41.7 us in every session, confirming PS/PL separation.